Information Systems Department (IS)

 Information Systems for Business Management

 This course provides the basic level of management information systems literacy.
-The course will introduce the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
-Students will gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
+The course introduces the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
+Students gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
 Prerequisite: sophomore standing.
-Offered Fall, Spring, Summer.
+Offered Fall, Winter, Spring, Summer.

 IS 250 Cr.1-3